OAuth Package

 What's Next?

-• Learn about Auth for JWT and route protection
+• Learn about Auth for JWT, role guards, and tenant isolation

 • Explore Config for managing OAuth secrets